jontiadcock/My-Scripts-and-Things/README.md

 # My-Scripts

-This library contains scripts that I have created
+This library is for all of the scripts I have personally created